 7.1.2 Temperature-Rise Test

-7.1.2.1 The test shall be made with the specified nature of supply (ac or dc) and if ac at a frequency of 40 to 60 Hz.
+7.1.2.1 The test shall be made with the specified nature of supply (ac or dc) and if ac at a frequency of 40 Hz to 60 Hz.

 7.1.2.2 The test assembly shall be 3 phase unit or 1 phase unit, as applicable, having a minimum length of 5 m.
 It shall have at least 1 joint (conductor and enclosure) per phase, bolted, clamped or welded.
 Supply leads shall be of proper size to prevent heat interchange.
 Ends of the bus shall be sealed.